 It is proposed that this noise monitor will be operated during the environmental noise bund construction times.
-To minimise the impact on the nearby stakeholders the construction is restricted to the hours of 7:00am to 7:00pm Monday to Saturday and not on Sunday or public holidays.
+To minimise the impact on the nearby stakeholders the construction is restricted to the hours of 7:00pm Monday to Saturday and not on Sunday or public holidays.

-Prepared by: M Birch Revision No: Final Page 6 Authorised by: J Bawden Revised KCGM Noise and Vibration Monitoring and Management Programme June 2004 - Final doc Date:04/06/04 and never exceed maxima of
+Prepared by: M Birch Revision No: Final Page 1 Authorised by: J Bawden Revised KCGM Noise and Vibration Management Programme June 2004 - Final.doc Date:04/06/04 and never exceed maxima of